English Language

 Mission

-The department’s mission is centered on building perceptions and taking action to train excellent professional cadres, morally and academically, in the field of teaching life sciences in the Libyan society through meeting quality standards and promoting scientific research in the field of life sciences and its applications.
-The department is committed to fulfilling the quality standards in preparing, qualifying and graduating a biology teacher who is able to perform his educational and applied profession with efficiency, distinction and excellence, adhering to moral values, ideals and educational principles and seeking to serve and develop the community locally and regionally.
+The department's mission is determined to build perceptions and take measures to form distinguished professional cadres morally, scientifically and educationally in the field of teaching life sciences in Libyan society by meeting quality standards and promoting scientific research in the field of life sciences and its applications, through preparing, qualifying and graduating a biology teacher capable of performing his educational profession.
+And applied efficiently, distinguished and sophisticatedly to contribute to the development of society locally and regionally.

 Goals

-The ability to communicate and interact with those studying and interested in teaching life sciences.
+2- The ability to communicate and interact with students and those interested in teaching life sciences.

-Serving the community and the environment by providing advice in the field of maintaining the integrity of the components of the ecosystem (living and non-living).
+3- Serving society and the environment with regard to providing consultations in the field of preserving the integrity of the living and non-living components of the ecosystem.

-Organizing field trips to learn about the various ecosystems in Libya.
+5- Conducting continuous scientific trips to learn about the different environmental systems in Libya.

-Developing cultural awareness of the importance of knowing the basics of life sciences in all its various fields among the department and faculty students.
+6- Developing cultural awareness of the importance of knowing the basics of life sciences in all its various fields among students of the department and college.

-Providing consultations and scientific, educational, and applied expertise to community institutions with the aim of serving, developing, and solving problems in the field of environment preservation.
+7- Contributing to providing consultation, educational and applied scientific expertise to community institutions with the aim of serving, developing and solving its problems in the field of environmental preservation.

 Vision